 — Progress Kentucky (@ProgressKy) April 11, 2013

 Much more important than, say, obeying Kentucky law.
-You see, Kentucky requires at least one …
+You see, Kentucky requires at least one party …

 Do You Like McConnell?
 Well, Compared to Whom?

 Earlier this month, I scoffed a bit at web ads being run against Senator Mitch McConnell, declaring,

 The high-profile grumbling about Senate minority leader Mitch McConnell — seen in a new ad campaign from ForAmerica, a non-profit 501(c)4 run by Brent …